KNFullStack/Milestone-Project-3/README.md

 ## Future Features
 Features that could be released in subsequent versions include:
 * More chart types could be added.
 Such as predictive graphs for total savings value based on an amount saved per month.
-* Setting the default currency to GBP (£) and then upon selecting from a number of currencies, the value will update according to current currency exchange rates.
+* Option to select a default currency when registering, then upon selecting a new currency, the value will update according to current exchange rates.

 # Technologies
 Technologies used are as follows.